-PRM strongly recommends concept notes be submitted in Adobe PDF, as Microsoft Word documents may sometimes produce different page lengths based on software versions and configurations when transmitted.
+PRM recommends concept notes be submitted in Adobe PDF, as Microsoft Word documents may sometimes produce different page lengths based on software versions and configurations.
 Exceeding page length limits will result in disqualification.
-All documents must be in English.
+All concept notes, and required documents, must be in English.

-Organizations can request copies of all PRM-recommended templates and NGO guidelines, by emailing PRM's NGO Coordinator with only the phrase PRM NGO Templates (exactly as written in bold) in the subject line, to

-PRMNGOCoordinator@state.gov.
-Organizations will receive an automated email reply containing the templates.
+Organizations can request copies of PRM-recommended templates and NGO guidelines, by emailing PRM's NGO Coordinator with only the phrase PRM NGO Templates (exactly as written in bold) in the subject line, to PRMNGOCoordinator@state.gov.
+Organizations will receive an email reply containing the templates.